pbdsce/Smart-Voting-App/README.md

 2. The Voting machine interface.

 The voting machine interface would first verify the voters' eligibility.
-For this, the machine would input the voter id and fingerprint signature from the voter.
+For this, the machine would input the voter id signature from the voter.
 This data is hashed and compared with the voter database for authentication.
 Eligible voters are given access to the ballot, where the can cast their vote.
 The interface is simple and provides instructions in several languages.
 The interaction with the ballot is done by using web3 ipc protocol which would connect to the node on the machine.
 The web app interacts with the ballot smart contract using web3js and thus sends vote as a transaction.

 ### Voter Authentication Service